Parents and the home environment they create are the single most important factor in shaping their children’s well-being, achievements and prospects.

 In my work with parents over many years I have noted that most parents need a combination of help in 3 key things:

-- Help in understanding the appeal of the new web2 technology and how children’s use of the internet is different from their own use.
+- Help in understanding the appeal of new technology and how children’s use of social media is different from their own use.

 - Help in understanding the positive benefits of the new technology, its relevancy for the knowledge economy and the skills that young people can gain from using new tools and services